 The Pleasanton Puppy Raising Club is located in the East Bay of Northern California.
 Our weekly meetings vary by location and training needs, but are normally held in Pleasanton.
 We are located about 45 miles from the Guide Dog campus in San Rafael, CA. If you would like to find a puppy raising club in your area you can refer to the Guide Dogs for the Blind website.

 Angela is an assistant leader for our club.
 She raised her first puppy in 2010 and has been hooked since then.
-With a strong background in education Angela shares in the role of facilitating weekly club meetings and supporting club members.
+With a strong background in education, Angela shares the role of facilitating weekly club meetings and supporting club members.